There-is-Go-alternative/GoMicroServices/README.md

  - Update in database, if ID (primary Key) doesn't exist, responsibility to check presence of this ID is in usecase or Database ?
  - Use type from domain layer of other microservice ?
 (I.E: Account in Chat service)
  - Infra ? apart for database, what use ?
+ - `Searching an object in a database based on a subquery string isn't a good idea.` What do you mean ?

 ## TODO
  - Small Dockerfile to build each MS